 Is Dancing a Form of Worship in the Bible?

 The Bible mentions and describes dancing in several verses.
 In some scenes, dancing is associated with sin and evil.
 Yet, in others, it’s associated with joy in the Lord and worship.

 - Exodus 15:20 | dancing after the exodus from Egypt: “Then Miriam the prophetess, the sister of Aaron, took a tambourine in her hand, and all the women went out after her with tambourines and dancing.”
 (ESV)

 - Psalm 149:3 | dancing in worship: “Let them praise his name with dancing, making melody to him with tambourine and lyre!”
 (ESV)

 Dancing is also mentioned in the context of sin and evil in the Bible.
-Some Bible readers believe the dancing is directly connected to sin, in the sense that it’s a physical manifestation of sin and evil.
+Some Bible readers believe that dancing is directly connected to sin in the sense that it’s a physical manifestation of sin and evil.
 (Also see What Bible Translation Does Assemblies of God Use?)

 - Exodus 32:19 | dancing at the worship of the golden calf: “And as soon as he came near the camp and saw the calf and the dancing, Moses’ anger burned hot, and he threw the tablets out of his hands and broke them at the foot of the mountain.”
 (ESV)